This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at

-Dr. Rice is from Ireland, which is where his medical education began before he came to the U.S. to specialize and practice.
-He earned a medical degree from the Trinity College School of Medicine at the University of Dublin and completed his first internship at the St. James Hospital, also in Dublin.
-From Dublin, Dr. Rice moved to the U.S. and completed a residency program in general surgery at the prestigious Mayo Clinic in Rochester, Minnesota.
+Dr. Rice’s education began in his home country of Ireland.
+He earned a medical degree from the Trinity College School of Medicine at the University of Dublin and completed his first internship at the St. James Hospital.
+From Dublin, Dr. Rice moved to the U.S., where he completed a residency program in general surgery at the Mayo Clinic in Rochester, Minnesota.
 At the same time he won and completed a fellowship at Mayo in tumor immunology.

-Dr. Rice’s next move was to Texas where he completed a second residency, this time specializing in thoracic and cardiovascular surgery, at the Baylor College of Medicine and the M.D.
+Dr. Rice’s next moved to Texas where he completed a second residency in thoracic and cardiovascular surgery at Baylor College of Medicine and the M.D.
 Anderson Cancer Center.
-During this program he excelled and was honored with the title of Chief Resident.
-Dr. Rice stayed in Houston and took a position in 2001 at M.D.
-Anderson.
+During this program, Dr. Rice was honored with the title of Chief Resident.
+Dr. Rice stayed in Houston, taking a position at M.D.
+Anderson in 2001.

 Current Career in Houston

-As an associate professor in the University of Texas’s Department of Thoracic and Cardiovascular Surgery, Dr. Rice has been a leader in educating medical students while also working as a practicing surgeon and researcher.
-Although he started out as an associate professor, Dr. Rice is now a full professor at the University and M.D.
+As an associate professor in the University of Texas’s Department of Thoracic and Cardiovascular Surgery, Dr. Rice has been a leader in medical student education.
+In addition to teaching, he also serves as a surgeon and researcher.
+Although he started as an associate professor, Dr. Rice is now a full professor at the University and M.D.
 Anderson.
-In addition to the Cancer Center, Dr. Rice is affiliated with St. Luke’s Episcopal Hospital and performs surgeries in both locations.
+In addition to the Cancer Center, Dr. Rice is affiliated with St. Luke’s Episcopal Hospital, performing surgeries in both locations.
 He has also been the director of the M.D.
 Anderson Mesothelioma Program and Minimally Invasive Surgery Program.

 Research Interests and Clinical Specialties

-Much of Dr. Rice’s research and clinical approaches are focused on using less invasive procedures to treat patients.
-His goal is to treat cancers like mesothelioma while making the treatment process less painful and traumatic for the patient.
+Much of Dr. Rice’s clinical approaches focus on less invasive procedures to treat patients.
+His goal is to treat cancers like mesothelioma while reducing patient pain and trauma.
 He and his colleagues at M.D.
-Anderson have been instrumental in advancing the use of VATS, video assisted thoracoscopic surgery, the use of video to make surgery less invasive.
+Anderson have been instrumental in advancing the use of VATS.
+VATS stands for video assisted thoracoscopic surgery a less invasive surgical practice.
 Dr. Rice was the first surgeon at M.D.
-Anderson to use VATS for an esophagectomy.
+Anderson to use VATS to perform an esophagectomy.